 As a person with very severe lung disease who publicly flaunts his fitness achievements, Ive certainly had my share of skeptics and raised eyebrows.
-But these kinds of knee jerk assumptions are not always accurate.
-They can be hurtful and sometimes can even affect the kind of medical care you receive.
+But these kinds of knee jerk assumptions are not only inaccurate and hurtful, sometimes they can even affect the kind of medical care you receive.

 Case in point, not too long after I completed my first full marathon back in 2006, I had a pretty bad asthma flare and ended up in the hospital.
 Feeling proud about what I had accomplished through daily exercise, I shared my marathon story with one of the intern doctors who was assigned to me.
 Rather than congratulating me, he basically accused me of faking my asthma.
 His words were ” There’s no way you could’ve walked a marathon if you have severe asthma.”
 I found out later that in my chart he actually wrote, “patient presents with factitious asthma, claims he walked a marathon“.
 That probably explains why some of the nurses were treating me so strange during the hospitalization.
 A rumor had spread that my asthma was very mild and probably psychosomatic in nature.
 I remember some of the medical staff trying to convince me that my breathing difficulties were all in my head and that I had some kind of generalized anxiety disorder.
 Are you freaking kidding me!
 And even scarier, this happened at a well respected teaching hospital.

 So I guess the message here, is for everyone ( Drs included) be open minded and make sure you have all the facts before passing judgement based on the way a person looks or acts.
 And in no way do I apologize for my physical achievements or the way I look.
-I work really hard at staying healthy and playing the part.
+The fact is, I work really hard at staying healthy and playing the part.